 - To find occupancy, take the average capacity of all classes scheduled and divide that by the room's maximum capacity

 - In order to meet the next requirement, one of these two numbers (hours scheduled or occupancy) must be above the minimum requirement

 - The chart below shows some examples of occupancy percentages and hours scheduled that meet all requirements:

-- Room Chart for Puzzling - this is a downloadable spreadsheet (if you cannot download this, double check your browser's pop-up blockers)
+- Room Chart for Puzzling - this is a downloadable spreadsheet (if you cannot download this, double check your

 - Please use new worksheet on same document for each room puzzled.

 - Puzzled rooms must adequately meet, but not exceed, capacity